walbourn/walbourn.github.io/_posts/2012-09-11-directxmath-sse4-1-and-sse4-2.md

 SSE4.1 is supported on Intel Core 2 ("Penryn"), Intel Core i7 ("Nehalem"), AMD Bulldozer, and later processors.

 SSE 4.1 and SSE4.2 are supported on Intel Core i7 ("Nehalem"), AMD Bulldozer, and later processors.
+Intel Atom "Silvermont" or later support SSE 4.1 and SSE 4.2 as well.

 ```cpp
 #if defined(__clang__) || defined(__GNUC__)